-Cornelius Adebahr is an associate in the Europe Program at the Carnegie Endowment for International Peace in Washington, DC.
+Cornelius Adebahr is a nonresident associate in the Europe Program at the Carnegie Endowment for International Peace in Washington, DC.
 His research focuses on European foreign policy in a broad sense, from integrating the Western Balkans into Euro-Atlantic structures to the European Union’s role in the negotiations over Iran’s nuclear program to the impact of the economic crisis on Europe’s global role.

 Since 2000, Adebahr has been the owner of a political consultancy in Berlin.
 His clients include major private foundations, such as the Robert Bosch Foundation and the BMW Foundation, as well as academic institutions and nonprofit associations, such as the Hertie School of Governance in Berlin and the European Policy Center in Brussels.
 In addition, he is an associate fellow at the Research Institute of the German Council on Foreign Relations, where he consults on a project supporting think tanks in the Western Balkans that is funded by the German Foreign Office.